-Table 4-5 Estimated Public Elementary and Intermediate School Enrollment, Capacity, and Utilization: Future Without the Proposed Actions

-1 S Study Area Projected Enrollment in 2023 1 Students Introduced by Residential Projects in the Future Without the Proposed Actions 2 Total No Action Condition Enrollment Capacity Available Seats Utilization Elementary Schools - - Sub-d istrict 1 of CSD 4 3,661 20 3,681 3,765 84 97.8% Intermediate Schools Sub-d istrict 1 of CSD 4 1,372 12 1,384 2,006 622 69.0% Notes: 1 Elementary and intermediate school enrollment in the sub-district study area in 2023 was calculated by applying SCA supplied percentages for the sub-district to the relevant district enrollment projections.
-For Sub-district 1/CSD 4, the district's 2023 elementary enrollment projection of 6,477 was multiplied by 56.50 percent.
-The sub-district's intermediate enrollment projection of 2,614 was multiplied by 52.48 percent.
-2 SCA Projected New Housing Starts as Used in 2015-2024 Enrollment Projection 2015-2019 Capital tions.
-For ed by 56.53 percent.
-Sources: Plan.
-Sources: DOE Enrollment Projections 2015-2024; DOE, Utilization Profiles: Enrollment/Capacity/Utilization, 2015-2016, DOE 2015-2019 Proposed Five-Year Capital Plan, Amended November 2016; School Construction Authority.
+Table 4-5 Estimated Public Elementary and Intermediate School Enrollment, Capacity, and Utilization: Future without the Proposed Actions s Study Area Projected Enrollment in 2023 1 Students Introduced by Residential Projects in the Future without the Proposed Actions 2 Total No Action Condition Enrollment Capacity Available Seats Utilization Elementary Schools Sub-di istrict 1 of CSD 4 3,661 20 3,681 3,765 84 97.8% Intermediate Schools - - Sub-di istrict 1 of CSD 4 1,372 12 1,384 2,006 622 69.0% Notes: ^{1.} Elementary and intermediate school enrollment in the sub-district study area in 2023 was calculated by applying SCA supplied percentages for the sub-district to the relevant district enrollment projections.
+For Sub-district 1/CSD 4, the district's 2023 elementary enrollment projection of 6,477 was multiplied by 56.55 percent.
+The sub-district's intermediate enrollment projection of 2,614 was multiplied by 52.48 percent. ^{2.} SCA Projected New Housing Starts as Used in 2015-2024 Enrollment Projection 2015-2019 Capital Plan.
+Sources: DOE Enrollment Pro 2016, DOE 2015-20 Authority jections 2015-2 19 Proposed Fi 024; DOE, Utilization P ve-Year Capital Plan, A Profiles: Enrolli Amended Nove ment/Capac ember 2016, ity/Utilizatio ; School Co on, 2015- onstruction without the Proposed Actions," in Table 4-5, approximately 20 elementary and 12 intermediate school students are expected to be added to the sub-district by 2023.3

 To estimate enrollment from specific No Action projects, the SCA No Action student numbers for Sub-district 1/CSD 4 (derived from the SCA's "Projected New Housing Starts") were used.
-As shown in the column titled "Students Introduced by Residential Projects in the Future Without the Proposed Actions" in Table 4-5, approximately 20 elementary and 12 intermediate school students are expected to be added to the sub-district by 2023.3
+As shown in the column titled, "Students Introduced by Residential Projects in the Future